enricoros/fotowall/README.markdown

   * real shaping, intersects frame shape
 * scene matrix (global perspective)
 * templates
+  * the template system could even be some auto-generated fotowall file with changing urls.
 * integrate with a gimp-like library for effects/graphics ops
 * new graphics effects (like Colorize or Warhol-ize ;-)
   * mosaic effect: from 1 picture to a grid of misaligned pics